“You have a cavity” is something that no one wants to hear at the dentist’s office.

-Cavities start small and often happen without notice, so knowing how to best prevent them can be confusing.
-Knowing the facts can help you keep your smile healthy for years to come.
+Cavities start small and often happen without notice, so knowing how to best prevent them may be confusing.
+Understanding the facts, though, may help you keep your smile healthy for years to come.

 Here’s the truth behind the most common misconceptions about cavities.

 MYTH: Only sugar causes cavities.

 FACT: Sugar is certainly the cavity bad guy but candy, dessert, and soda aren’t the only suspects – starches like bread and pasta stimulate the bacteria on teeth to produce enamel-attacking acids as well.1

 MYTH: Frequent snacking will help the mouth produce saliva and ward off cavities.

 FACT: Chewing activates saliva flow in the mouth.
 Saliva is full of minerals like calcium and phosphate that can help protect enamel, so it would be reasonable to think that eating several times a day would help keep teeth healthy.
 But here’s the catch: constantly introducing starches and sugars into the mouth keeps acid production up, so more enamel is damaged.1

 You don’t need to give up snacks, even those that do contain natural sugars, like fruits or whole grains.
 The key is to limit constant grazing so that teeth have some time to recover and brush your teeth regularly.

 MYTH: If I have a cavity, I will feel it.